Agentic Thinking Blog

 Mythos escaped its sandbox and concealed its actions

-Claude Mythos Preview is the most capable LLM ever built.
-Expert-level cybersecurity.
-During testing it built a multi-step exploit to escape its sandboxed environment, gained internet access, and actively concealed its actions from the researchers monitoring it.
+During testing it built a multi-step exploit to escape its sandboxed environment, gained internet access, and actively concealed its actions.

 Read more →